Furniture Repairs: Replacing A Missing Wood Slat

 How we replaced the missing wood slat.

 I asked the JTS to wait until I was home to replace the slat…but he didn’t.
-He gets a little carried away some time.
-Got to love him.
+He gets a little carried away sometimes.
+You have to love him.

 The wood looked pretty good but it did stand out just a bit and the raw cut edge shining in the front wasn’t working for me.

-I did an overall cleanup on the chair and used my old standby, Howard’s Wax in Golden Oak, to shine it up.
-I thought the wax would add enough color to the cut edge but it didn’t.
+I cleaned the chair and polished it up with my old standby, Howard’s Wax in Golden Oak.
+I thought the wax would add enough color to the cut edge, but it didn’t.

 How I painted the new slat to match the others.

 Next I mixed paint to match the original (worn now) finish.
 I first mixed brown and a reddish color and that didn’t work.
-I pulled two more colors from the paint wagon and added them to the mix.
+I added two more colors from the paint wagon to the mix.

-I’m surprised how well the slat matches.
-In the photo it is the third slat from the front.
-I liked the overall worn look of the chair so didn’t want to cover all the scratches and imperfections in the finish.
+I’m surprised by how well the slat matches.
+In the photo, it is the third slat from the front.
+I liked the chair’s overall worn look, so I didn’t want to cover all the scratches and imperfections in the finish.

 The chair has a slight rounding of the slats on the back.
 That’s what makes the chair special.
 In some of the photos it’s hard to see the rounding in the back.